Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Shameless (UK)

-Arguably a extra correct portrayal of British life than most cleaning soap operas, all 11 series of Paul Abbott’s well-liked, long-running comedy drama have just lately arrived on Netflix.
+Arguably a extra correct portrayal of British life than most cleaning soap operas, all 11 series of Paul Abbott’s common, long-running comedy drama have lately arrived on Netflix.

 Watch on Netflix